jiajunhe98/FEAT/README.md

-### 🚧 Under construction and coming soon:
-- Code for Half-side interpolant and FEAT for DeepBAR
-- Data release

-We aim to finish construction soon.
-If you have any questions regarding the experiments, please feel free to reach out!

 ### Environment

 Our implementation is based on [PyTorch](https://pytorch.org/).
+Torch ```2.9.1+cu128``` works well; other versions may also be compatible..

 After setting up PyTorch, please install the following dependencies:
-After preparing the environment with torch, please also install the following packages:

 ```
 # Core molecular simulation libraries